embEDUx/documentation/src/background/evaluation/buildserver-setuproutine.md

 on the buildserver target machine.

 The two candidates for the implementation are Python and Ansible.
-In order to chose the better alternative, functionality needs to be compared according to the design specifications and previous evaluation results.
+In order to chose the right one, the functionality needs to be compared to the design specifications and previous evaluation results.

 ## Python
 Python is a general purpose scripting language that offers a wide variety of standard and additional modules.
 In theory, there should be no limitation to the complexity of the setup process when Python is used.
+It is assumed that Python is already known to the reader.

 ## Ansible
 Ansible is an administration utility written in Python, with a focus on